jadenzwicker/DL-Final-Project/proposal/project_proposal.md

 ```
 (4-5+ sentences).
 What is the state of art for this problem?
 Note that it is perfectly fine for this project to implement approaches that already exist.
 This part should show you’ve done some research about what approaches exist.
 ```

+For state-of-the-art sentiment analysis, transformer-based models like BERT, RoBERTa, and GPT-3 have demonstrated remarkable performance due to their ability to capture contextual information and semantic nuances.
+These models leverage pre-trained embeddings fine-tuned on vast datasets, resulting in a deep understanding of sentiment at both the word and sentence levels.
+ Other transformer-based approaches, such as T5 and DeBERTa, utilize enhanced architecture to improve the capture of syntactic and semantic structures, further boosting performance.
+Notably, SOTA models now integrate task-specific tuning or domain adaptation for optimal results in specific applications, like social media sentiment analysis.
+These models frequently surpass traditional benchmarks and achieve top scores on popular sentiment datasets, including SST-2 and IMDB.
+The advantage of complex models is that for the harder examples (such as people using sarcasm), a real in-depth understanding of humans and their use of language can be required.

+For non-transformer-based methods, RNNs (e.g., LSTMs and GRUs) and CNNs were previously popular due to their effectiveness in sequential text processing, capturing dependencies in text through memory and convolutional filters.
+Though less context-aware than transformers, these architectures still perform well when combined with pre-trained word embeddings (like GloVe or Word2Vec), offering competitive sentiment analysis performance at lower computational costs.

 **Write a short summary of the papers below and what information they provide for the project**